Assessment of Stressor Impacts to the Estuaries and Coast

 Environmental stressors are factors or phenomena negatively impacting habitats, reducing their ability to provide ecosystem services.
 Some stressors, like hurricanes, droughts, and cold snaps may be naturally occurring and independent of human activity.
 The stressors evaluated by MBNEP’s Science Advisory Committee are those related to anthropogenic or, human-caused, factors.

-Understanding which of the different coastal habitats providing critical ecosystem services most threatened by anthropogenically-, or human-, related stressors was a target of MBNEP’s Science Advisory Committee.
-In June, 2011 over 30 scientists and ecologists were recruited to evaluate the impact of each of a suite of common anthropogenic stressors on provision of important ecosystem services by the various coastal habitat types.
+Understanding which of the different coastal habitats providing critical ecosystem services most threatened by anthropogenically-, or human-related stressors was a target of MBNEP’s Science Advisory Committee.
+In June 2011 over 30 scientists and ecologists were recruited to evaluate the impact of each of a suite of common anthropogenic stressors on the provision of important ecosystem services by the various coastal habitat types.
 For each of the 10 coastal habitat types, each of 13 stressors was rated numerically between zero, for those having absolutely no negative impact, and three for those having the most direct negative impact for each of the 14 recognized ecosystem services.
 All this information was compiled onto a spreadsheet containing a total of 1,820 cells.
 In cases where a stressor was unrelated to the provision of a service by a habitat, or where an evaluator felt unqualified to judge, respondents were instructed to leave cells blank.
 Any blank cells were not incorporated into the analysis.

 Data from the respondents were combined and analyzed to provide average scores for each stressor/ecosystem service/coastal habitat type cell.
-With subsequent concern some averages might represent a small number of responses, the standard deviation of each determined average and number of responses were added and reviewed.
+With subsequent concern, some averages might represent a small number of responses, the standard deviation of each determined average and number of responses were added and reviewed.
 This information provided an indication of the level of confidence and the variability for an average response.
 Where cells contained less than 7 responses for averaging purposes, MBNEP recruited additional respondents with that type of expertise to round out the averages.

 The SAC determined any tabulated value of 2.2 or higher indicated significant stress.
 Response frequency histograms were subsequently generated to tease the validity of cells calculated on a small number of responses..
 Where those occurred, the SAC sought input from additional experts to resolve questions with confidence.